sachaarbonel/rusty_ffi.dart/README.md

-A simple example illustrating how to use rust code in dart
+A minimalist audio cli app to illustrate how to use Rust code in Dart using FFI

 # Prerequistes